SolidX

 npx @solidxai/solidctl@latest seed

-Generating code from model metadata definitions:
+# Regenerate code from metadata

-npx @solidxai/solidctl@latest generate module <module-name>
+npx @solidxai/solidctl@latest generate module

 create-app